gamesbook/pyprototypr/README.md

 PageBreak()
 Save()
 ```
-and is designed to produce a single, blank, A4-sized page in a PDF.
+and is designed to produce a single, blank, A4-sized page in a PDF file.

 It should create an output file called `example1.pdf`, which will appear in the
 same directory as the script.
 You should be able to open and view this file using
-any PDF viewer program or application.
+any PDF-capable program or application.

-If this works, then try out other examples from any of the `examples`
+If this works, then download and try out other scripts from any of the `examples`
 sub-directories (**note** some examples may require additional files such as
-images or spreadsheets).
+images, CSV files, or spreadsheets).

 ## Planned/Potential Features